KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 #### 5.1.2 Replacing NA

-Following codes replace all the NA with respective mode, which is the most occurring category of variable they belong.
-It is a decision after carefully examining its feasibility, these missing values are less than 5%, and their respective most occurring category have frequencies that are way higher than the rest of the categories.
+Following codes replace all the NAs with respective mode.
+“Mode” is the most occurring category of a variable.
+It is a decision made after carefully examining its feasibility, these missing values are less than 5%, and their respective most occurring category have frequencies that are way higher than the rest of the categories.
+Therefore, it is highly likely that these NAs may belong to the most occurring category.

 ``` r
 train.data <- train.data %>%